Dennis2340/prestrack-enhance-socket/README.md

-# Saful-Pay-Socket
+# Prestrack-Socket

-A real-time chat application backend built with Socket.IO, Express, and Prisma for handling multi-agent chat rooms with business support.
+A real-time chat application backend built with Socket.IO, Express, and Prisma for handling multi-doctor chat rooms with Doctor support, so patients and doctors can have realtime communication and also AI enabled communication, so the doctor can communicate with the Doctor's data based on the medical profile and past interactions and get a wholistic view of the patient with talking the patient.

 ## Overview

-Saful-Pay-Socket provides a robust backend for real-time chat applications with support for:
+Prestrack-Socket provides a robust backend for real-time chat applications with support for:

 - Guest and agent user types
-- Business-specific chat rooms
+- Doctor-specific chat rooms
 - Real-time messaging with Socket.IO
 - Agent presence tracking
 - Room management and overrides